f5devcentral/f5-big-iq-lab/docs/class1/module2/lab9.rst

   :scale: 80%
   :align: center

-9. The task restult opens in a new tab when the AS3 Application Service creation is completed.
+9. The task result opens in a new tab when the AS3 Application Service creation is completed.
    The tenant used ``vscode`` is also now showing in the AS3 Tenants Tree.

 .. image:: ../pictures/module2/lab-9-9.png